Notariz/notariz-app/README.md

 # Roadmap

-In spite of Notariz being fully functional, we would like to add the following features in the future:
+## Short-term

-## Staking
+### Staking

 Notariz should allow its users to stake their deposits.
 Implementing this feature would make it more profitable to hold assets in a deed account.

-## Vesting
+### Vesting

 Notariz should allow its users to split their emergency transfers across time, with a fixed number of payments for each user.

+## Mid-term

-## SPL tokens compliance
+### SPL tokens compliance

-Notariz should its users to send every kind of SPL tokens, not solely native SOL.
+Notariz should allow its users to send every kind of SPL tokens, not solely native SOL.

+## Long-term

+### Wallet browser extension

+Notariz should allow its users to define their emergency and recovery lists directly through a dedicated wallet extension.